ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C12_Make_Illegal_Types_Unrepresentable.md

 ```

 This code is significantly more straightforward to understand and change.
-If we need to modify the underlying representation of `Amount` we only do it in one place.
+When modifying the underlying representation of `Amount`, we only do it in one place.
 For example, suppose we discover Python's implementation of `Decimal` is too slow.
 We can modify `Amount` to use, for example, a Rust implementation of decimal numbers.
-We _only_ need to change the code for `Amount`; all code that uses `Amount` automatically adopts the new behavior.
+We _only_ change the code for `Amount`; all code that uses `Amount` automatically adopts the new behavior.

 All code we write that uses our custom types benefits from all the type validations for those custom types.
 If we add more validations to `Amount` or `Balance`, they automatically propagate to each site where those types are used.